 The Names of Coorgs include their clan name by which they identified.
 The clan is central to Coorg culture and families trace their lineage through clans.
 Marriage within a clan is forbidden.

 Usually the ain-mane has a courtyard in the front surrounded by thick mud walls and bamboo thatched roof.
-Ain-mane is surrounded by huts of laborers who provides necessary services and large properties.
+Ain-mane is surrounded by huts of laborers who provide necessary services and large properties.

 Out houses for additional living space were also common.
-This homes and properties are called as Ur, they are the central part of a village.
-A group of Ur is called as Nad.
+These homes and properties are called Ur, they are the central part of a village.
+A group of Ur is called Nad.
 A cluster of Nads make a Sime.

 Mother is the principal figure to conduct the marriage ceremony that traditionally is conducted without a Brahman priest.
 A widow is allowed to remarry in Coorg.
 Widow marriage is completely accepted in Coorg.